-Taipei, April 27 (CNA) A cross-campus initiative linked to the 2026 White Terror Memorial Film Festival was launched Monday and is aimed at bringing screenings and discussions to schools across Taiwan to deepen public engagement with the country's authoritarian past.
+Taipei, April 27 (CNA) A cross-campus initiative was launched Monday aimed at screening and discussing films depicting the White Terror era at schools across Taiwan to deepen public engagement with the country's authoritarian past.

 The initiative, co-organized by the Modern Culture Foundation and the New Taiwan Peace Foundation, seeks to link universities and other educational institutions through independently organized screenings, allowing campuses to curate and host their own events.